Acupuncture FAQ’s

 -

-Eat a light meal or snack beforehand, wear loose, comfortable clothes, and avoid caffeine or alcohol right before your appointment.
+Eat a light meal or snack beforehand, wear loose, comfortable clothes, and avoid greasy foods, caffeine, and alcohol right before and after your appointment.

 -

-We’ll start with a brief intake to discuss your concerns.
+We’ll start with a intake to discuss your concerns and health history.
 Then you’ll relax on the treatment table while needles are placed and left for 30 minutes.
 Many clients find it deeply relaxing.

 -